 Australia is facing an epidemic, and no, we are not in a law and order crisis.
 In fact, that very perception is part of the problem of Australia’s rampant prison overcrowding.

 Australia’s prison population is increasing

-Recent BOCSAR statistics show a 10% increase in Australia’s prison population over the past year, resulting in a ten year high of 33,791 prisoners nationwide.
-NSW is the worst affected.
-But even as the State’s prison population has climbed over 11,500, the State Government has neglected to build new prison facilities to accommodate the growth.
-Parklea Correctional Centre is 51 per cent over capacity, and in some facilities three prisoners are being crammed into cells designed for one.
-Queensland’s prison population has increased by 20 per cent in the past two years, resulting in 1,600 prisoners sharing cells.
+Recent BOCSAR statistics show a 10% increase in Australia’s prison population over the past year.
+This results in a ten year high of 33,791 prisoners nationwide.
+NSW suffered the worst effects.
+However, even as the State’s prison population climbed over 11,500, the State Government neglected to build new prison facilities to accommodate the growth.
+Parklea Correctional Centre is 51% over capacity.
+In some facilities three prisoners are cramming into cells designed for one.
+Queensland’s prison population increased by 20% in the past two years, resulting in 1,600 prisoners sharing cells.

 The fiscal costs of overcrowded prisons are enough in themselves to justify intervention.
 South Australia’s Correctional Services Department last fortnight reported a budget blowout of $9 million, due directly to the use of “surge beds” in over-capacity jails.
 However, when one considers the human costs of overcrowding inaction becomes inexcusable.